-LIFE+ Biodiversity proposals involving few or no concrete actions will thus generally be considered ineligible.
-There are however two exceptions to this rule:
+LIFE+ Biodiversity proposals involving few or no demonstration actions will generally be considered ineligible.
+There are however a few exceptions to this rule:

-• Life+ Biodiversity projects for the development and testing of new biodiversity monitoring indicators do not need to include concrete conservation actions.
+Biodiversity indicator projects: Life+ Biodiversity projects for the development and testing of new biodiversity monitoring indicators do not need to include concrete conservation actions.
 Such proposals should normally be submitted by the national or regional authorities in charge of monitoring.
 If not, they should at least be associated beneficiaries.